Is Northern Italy worth visiting?

 Reason #2: Discover the works of Leonardo da Vinci in Northern Italy (Milan)

-Do you also believe that traveling should involve some kind of thought-bending trip and not always be about having a good time, seeing spectacular nature, eating the taste-buds-tickling local cuisine?
+Do you also believe that traveling should involve some kind of thought-bending trip and not always be about having a good time, seeing spectacular nature, and eating the taste-buds-tickling local cuisine?
 Like, learning about history and uncovering the stories of extraordinary people?

 Well, It’s because history could be really fascinating, and we all admire great talents.
 “Nah, history is boring,” you may say.
 YES, I agree – but that is only during high school history class.